-- When a video is added to a webpage, that file has a certain video format and uses certain video codecs.
-Your browser and computer should have those codecs installed.
+- When a video is added to a webpage, that file uses certain video codecs.

 - We'll show you what to do if you see this error: The media could not be loaded, either because the server or network failed or because the format is not supported.

-- Bookmark Windows 10 Errors Troubleshooting Hub for complete guides for various glitches, bugs, or errors.
+- Bookmark Windows 10 Errors Troubleshooting Hub for complete guides for various glitches.

 Have you, at any point, encountered The media could not be loaded, either because the server or network failed or because the format is not supported error while trying to watch a video on the Internet?

 Are you looking for a quick fix for this error?
 This tutorial got you covered!